chriskyfung/chriskyfung.github.io/_posts/linux/2014-10-08-Useful-Ubuntu-Commands.md

 title: Useful command lines in Ubuntu that help using terminals
 date: 2014-10-08 16:21
 last_modified_at: 2017-03-01 17:59
-categories: [Linux]
+categories:
+  - Linux
 author: chris
-tags: [Ubuntu]
+tags:
+  - Linux
+  - Ubuntu
+  - Command-line
 permalink: /blog/linux/Useful-Ubuntu-Commands
 redirect_from:
   - /blog/2014/10/08/Useful-Ubuntu-Commands
 excerpt: A short note about my favorite terminal application and the commands to show running processes, get root permission for GUI file manager, find previous commands and execute a shell script.
 css:
   syntax: true
 ---

 <!--more-->